morko/devosku-site/src/pages/projects/orchestra-production-orders.md

 ### Problem

-Tampere Philharmonich Orchestra needed a way to provide their staff with a clear and accessible way to their production orders that include stuff like composition of the orchestra, training places, notes etc. They use a system called [Opas](https://www.opas.eu) to save the data but it lacked an accessible representation of it.
+Tampere Philharmonich Orchestra needed a way to provide their staff with a clear and accessible way to their production orders that include event data of composition of the orchestra, training places, dates, people involved, notes etc. They use a system called [Opas](https://www.opas.eu) to save the data and the web app was required to get the data from it.

 ### Solution

 The Production Orders app solves the problem by integrating with the [Opas](https://www.opas.eu) system through an XML that is exported from it.
-Script made by [Opas](https://www.opas.eu) draws the data out of their database and sends it to a server running the web app.
-The XML is then parsed on the server and transformed into JSON where it is queried and presented by React.js front-end in an easy accessible and printable form.
+Script made by [Opas](https://www.opas.eu) draws the data out of their database and sends it with FTP to a server running the web app.
+The XML is then parsed on the Node.js server and transformed into JSON where it is queried and presented by React.js front-end in an easy accessible and printable form.

 ### Thoughts and Credits